-Today’s post is by Marek, my good friend and TLFL’s unofficial photographer.
+Today’s post, Virgin Atlantic Upper Class Suite, is by Marek, my good friend and TLFL’s unofficial photographer.
 He flew with Virgin after they fixed the problems with the oversized tray tables.
 So has this made the new Virgin Upper Class Suite a better product?
 Both myself and Paul have also tried both the Virgin and BA A350s.
 You can read Paul’s assessment here.

 Right before COVID-19 pandemic got us all locked down I had a chance to try the new long haul products for both British Airways and Virgin Atlantic.
 I was lucky enough to have had the experience with both airline’s new business class products before – on a short trip to Madrid with British Airways and at the Virgin Atlantic base at one of their press events.

 This review is a series of mini battles on how both airlines managed to fulfil my expectations.
 Given the fact I’m a regular flyer with BA and I have never flown with Virgin before I kind of knew what to expect from BA, but I was clueless on what to expect from VS. The way Virgin position themselves and their Upper Class product, I was expecting something between BA’s First and business class – as Upper Class is the highest cabin Virgin currently offers.